|

 Wine Barn The Wine Barn

-is an online wine store with a temperature-controlled facility located in
+began as an online wine store with a temperature-controlled facility located in

-and focuses on artisan-made small producer wines.
-Prices appear to be
+artisan-made small producer wines.
+Prices are

 quite good (i.e., on the the low side).
 The Wine Barn's site is well worth